 - If you're really struggling to get your images the correct size in the table then you can resize the original image to the correct size.

 The table is loading bigger images than it needs to

-For example, let's say that you set the post table image size to 50x100, and your site has a registered image size of 100x200 but none that matches exactly.
+For example, let's say you set the image size to 50x100, and your site has a registered image size of 100x200 but none that matches exactly.
 In this case, the aspect ratio is correct so the 100x200 image will be loaded behind the scenes, and displayed at 50x100 in the table.